winteryoung/yanwte2/README.md

 ### Debugging

-When using the dynamic combinator, it's possible that you are not surely which providers are loaded in which order. `com.github.winteryoung.yanwte2.core.ServiceOrchestrator.getExpandedTree` can be used to dynamically retrieve this information.
+When using the dynamic combinator, it's possible that you are not sure which providers are loaded in which order. `com.github.winteryoung.yanwte2.core.ServiceOrchestrator.getExpandedTree` can be used to dynamically retrieve this information.

 ### Intercepting provider execution